Picking

 • Counting the quantities

-Secondary time (also called dead time)
+Auxiliary time (also known as dead time)

-• Searching the storage compartments
+• Searching for storage compartments

 • Opening and closing the boxes or containers in the storage compartment

-• Climbing ladders or using assistive devices
+• Climbing ladders or using aids

 • Recording of serial numbers, if required